Meet The Stunning Black Model Who's Redefining The Way We See Beauty

-It's no industry secret that models are constantly scrutinised for their looks — notably, their waistlines, skin, and hair.
-And while historically, the pressure to fit in has been vital for a successful career, there's an amazing shift happening right now that's leading to more inclusivity in the industry, in gender, size, and skin colour.
+It's no industry secret that models are constantly scrutinized for their looks — notably, their waistlines, skin, and hair.
+And while historically, the pressure to fit in has been vital for a successful career, there's an amazing shift happening right now that's leading to more inclusivity in the industry, in gender, size, and skin color.
 The latest face of this shift is Khoudia Diop.

 You may recognize Diop from The Colored Girl campaign, which launched in June to celebrate all shades of beauty — and if you follow the 19-year-old (that's right, she's only 19) on Instagram, you'll know she often refers to herself as "Melanin Goddess."
 In many of her posts, you'll notice she makes note of her deep skin tone, and often adds the hashtags #melaninpoppin and #blackgirlmagic.